 Create original pieces focusing on your target keywords.
-Look to pages that currently rank high for those phrases and look to your own unique angle to the topic.
+Look to pages that currently rank high for those phrases and look at your own unique angle on the topic.

-You should also check to make sure that your website doesn’t have any errors with duplicate content, which can lead to a penalty from Google.
+You should also check to ensure that your website has no errors with duplicate content, which can lead to a penalty from Google.
 This is usually part of a comprehensive SEO audit.

 6. Generate high-quality links

-Stick with websites that have a high domain authority as links from these sites will be most effective in improving your site’s rankings.
+Stick with websites with high domain authority, as links from these sites will be most effective in improving your site’s rankings.

-There are a number of reasons your website may not be showing up on Google.
+There are several reasons your website may not be showing up on Google.

 It could be because you are obstructing Google in some way, either by blocking the crawlers or tagging your pages as “noindex”.

-If none of these are responsible then you likely have an aspect of your site you need to improve.
+If none of these are responsible, you likely have an aspect of your site you need to improve.
 It could be a technical error like slow load times or server crashes.
 Or, it could be a lack of original content and high-quality backlinks.

 In rare cases, you may have even been penalized by Google.